nginx/unit-docs/source/configuration.rst

         - Description

       * - :samp:`path` (required)
+        - String;
-        - String; configures absolute or relative path of the application in the `cgroups v2 hierarchy
+          configures absolute or relative path of the app in the
+          `cgroups v2 hierarchy
           <https://man7.org/linux/man-pages/man7/cgroups.7.html#CGROUPS_VERSION_2>`__.
-          The limits trickle down the hierarchy, so lower cgroups can't exceed their parents' limits.
+          The limits trickle down the hierarchy,
+          so lower cgroups can't exceed their parents' limits.

-   The :samp:`path` value can be absolute (starting with :samp:`/`) or relative; if the path doesn't exist, Unit creates it.
+   The :samp:`path` value can be absolute
+   (starting with :samp:`/`) or relative;
+   if the path doesn't exist,
+   Unit creates it.

-   Relative paths are implicitly placed inside the cgroup of Unit's main process; this setting effectively puts the app to the :file:`/<main Unit process cgroup>/production/app` cgroup:
+   Relative paths are implicitly placed inside the cgroup of Unit's :ref:`main process <sec-processes>`;
+   this setting effectively puts the app to the :file:`/<main Unit process cgroup>/production/app` cgroup:

    .. code-block:: json